 Of course, this stereotype is a male trademark.
-With women it’s usually the opposite and they stick exclusively with leg exercises and tons of cardio.
-The main reason man focus on their upper bodies is cultural.
-Various form of entertainment have altered our thinking.
-Everybody associates strength and muscle growth with a flexed bulging biceps.
+Women usually showcase the opposite tendency and stick exclusively with leg exercises and tons of cardio.
+The main reason why men focus on their upper bodies is cultural.
+Various forms of entertainment have altered our thinking.
+Everybody associates strength and muscle growth with flexed and bulging biceps.

-Massive arms and upper body have proven to be an effective way to intimidate other men and get attention from women.
-They may say they don’t care, but they do.
+A massive upper body is an effective way to intimidate other men and get attention from women.
+Women may say that they don’t care, but they do.
 That’s a fact.
-And they are looking too.
+And by the way – they are looking too.

-Subconsciously or not, most men know this, but even if they don’t, there is ton of training material constantly reminding the importance of large arms.
+Most men know this, but even if they don’t, there is a ton of material in the online realm reminding you of this fact.
 I can tell you without a doubt that people with big legs, and especially calves, would gladly trade their extra lower body mass for some arm growth.

 Upper Body Training Is Easier and More Rewarding In Our Society

-Back in the day, when I was following a 5×5 wanna be a centaur routine, I used to get extremely anxious before squats.
-I would look at people in the bus and think those suckers have it easy.
-They are probably going to some stupid office or whatever else low life job they have, while I am on a much harder a mission – completing my squat sets as written in my training cycle.
+When I was following a “5×5 wanna be a centaur routine”, I used to get extremely anxious before squats.
+I would look at the people on the bus and think how easy their lives must be.
+They were going to some stupid cubicles while I was getting mentally ready to fight dragons in the squat rack.

 Of course, the main reason for this strenuous experience is that leg training taxes not only your lower body but your overall system as well.
-Leg exercises work way more muscles than the bench press, and the CNS stress is greater too.
-Light weight or not, a squat is always hard.
+Leg exercises work way more muscles than the bench press, and the central nervous system is often overclocked too.
+Light or not, a squat is always hard.

-This is why in most small to medium size gyms there’s only one squat rack and at least 2-3 bench press stations.
+That’s why in most small gyms there’s only one squat rack and at least 2 bench press stations.
 There are way more volunteers to bench than to squat.

-In brief, another reason why people skip leg day is lack of pain tolerance.
-Even simple things like leg extensions feel way more burdensome than biceps curls.
-When something is so hard and does not provide the preferred visual impact, it’s easy for people to just drop it and go for a jog with the dog.
+In brief, another reason why people skip leg day is the lack of pain tolerance.
+Even simple things like leg extensions are harder than biceps curls.
+When something is difficult but does not provide the preferred visual impact, it’s easy for people to just drop it and go for a jog with the dog.

-For me it was a little different.
-When I first started training one of my main goals was to have exceptionally big legs.
-Why?
-When I was growing up I used to be extremely skinny.
+For me, it was a little different.
+When I first started training, one of my main goals was to develop exceptionally big legs.
+I had an inferiority complex as a kid.
 My lower legs were thinner than most people’s forearms.
-People used to joke all the time and call me names.
+My friends used to joke all the time and call me names.